LinuxSuRen/api-testing/docs/README.md

 ```

 ## Extensions
-Developers could have storage, secret extensions.
-Implement a gRPC server according to [loader.proto](../pkg/testing/remote/loader.proto) is required.
+Developers can have storage, secret extensions.
+Implementing a gRPC server according to [loader.proto](../pkg/testing/remote/loader.proto) is required.

 ## Official Images
-You could find the official images from both [Docker Hub](https://hub.docker.com/r/linuxsuren/api-testing) and [GitHub Images](https://github.com/users/LinuxSuRen/packages/container/package/api-testing).
+You can find the official images from both [Docker Hub](https://hub.docker.com/r/linuxsuren/api-testing) and [GitHub Images](https://github.com/users/LinuxSuRen/packages/container/package/api-testing).
 See the image path:

 * `ghcr.io/linuxsuren/api-testing:latest`
 * `linuxsuren/api-testing:latest`
 * `docker.m.daocloud.io/linuxsuren/api-testing` (mirror)

 The tag `latest` represents the latest release version.
 The tag `master` represents the image of the latest master branch.
-We highly recommend you using a fixed version instead of those in a production environment.
+We highly recommend you to use a fixed version instead of those in a production environment.

 ## Release Notes
 * [v0.0.13](release-note-v0.0.13.md)